acl-org/ACLPUB/anthologize/README.md

 Next, install dependencies.
 You'll need Python >=3.5 and the Python packages `latexcodec` and `pybtex`; these can usually be installed by running:

     cd ACLPUB/anthologize
-    pip install -r requirements.txt
+    pip3 install -r requirements.txt

 ## 2. Assembling the data

 ACLPUB is written primarily with Softconf's STARTv2 system in mind.
-If you are using Easychair, please see the [instructions in the easy2acl repository](https://github.com/acl-org/easy2acl/blob/master/README.md).
-The documentation there describes how to assemble the Easychair output and run the `easy2acl.py` script in order to generate a layout similar to what START exports.
-From there, you can continue from [Step 3 below](#generate-the-anthology-format).

-If you are using STARTv2, proceed.

 ### 2a.
-Create the list of acronyms
+Instructions for users of Softconf's STARTv2

 Create a file that contains a list of the START names of all tracks/workshops associated with the conference, one per line.
 You can call this file whatever you want, but below, we assume that it is called `acronyms_list`.
-For example, the `acronyms_list` for NAACL 2018 included:
+For example, the `acronyms_list` for NAACL 2015 included:

-    naacl2018-longpapers
-    naacl2018-shortpapers
-    SemEval-2018
-    starsem18

-(Note to users of previous versions: You no longer need to include the volume id and number.
-You can, but they will be ignored.)

-### 2b.
-Download all proceedings from START
+> papers
+> shortpapers
+> srw
+> tutorials
+> demos
+> WMT14
+> BioNLP
+> BEA9
+> ...

+Each of these is accessed via START at a URL, such as `softconf.com/naacl2015/papers`.
+Next, download all the tarballs.
+You can use the provided script:

     download-proceedings.sh <conference> acronyms_list

-where `<conference>` is replaced by the START name of the conference (found in the URL of its START page).
+where `<conference>` is replaced by the START name of the conference, found in the URL of its START page (e.g., "naacl2015").
+Note that this automatic downloading is provided as a convenience; you could also do it manually (and may need to do so, if there are workshops that assemble their proceedings outside of START).

 This downloads each track/workshop's proceedings.
-The result should include the following directories and files (using the above subset of NAACL 2018 as an example):
+The result should be something like the file structure in Step 2(c).

+### 2b.
+Instructions for users of EasyChair

+If you are using Easychair, please see the [instructions in the easy2acl repository](https://github.com/acl-org/easy2acl/blob/master/README.md).
+The documentation there describes how to assemble the Easychair output and run the `easy2acl.py` script in order to generate a layout similar to what START exports.
+That code helps you produce a file format similar to Step 2(c).

+### 2c.
+The file format

+The ACLPUB scripts work from a conference organized in the following file format.

 ```
 data/